 This guide assumes that the software is correctly installed and working.
 It is also assumed that the end user has a basic understanding of pressure vessels design criteria and knowledge of current calculation codes.

 The first window shown after program startup is the so-called "Project Browser".
-Project Broser gives an overview on user's projects and can operate on them.
-The default location of user's projects is Documents\Sant'Ambrogio Projects
+The Project Browser gives an overview of the user's projects and can operate on them.
+The default location of the user's projects is Documents\Sant'Ambrogio Projects.

 A NextGen Project (.SPJ file extension) is a container that includes references to one or more Items (.SIT file extension).
-An Item includes multiple Components and represents a vessel or an heat exchanger; it contains all the required data (geometry, loads and so on) to validate them.
-User can take advantage of this hierarchy at his own will; usually, a project maps to an order.
+An item includes multiple components and represents a vessel or an heat exchanger; it contains all the required data (geometry, loads and so on) to validate them.
+The user can take advantage of this hierarchy at his own will; usually, a project maps to an order.

 For our "Classic Edition" software users, a single .SIT Item file contains all the components previously designed on different .IN input files.

-Main Project Browser's functions can be found on the top-left corner of the window:
+The main Project Browser's functions can be found on top of the window:

-» A detailed explanation about how to import an Item into a project can be found in the following article:
+A detailed explanation about how to import an item into a project can be found in this article.

-Write the name of this project into the appropriate field, then click on "Create project" to save it.
-A message will confirm the operation.
+Write the name of this project into the appropriate field, then click on "Ok" to save it.

 To proceed with a new Item creation it is mandatory to fill each field marked with a bold label.
 You can always recall the Item properties window later and fill or change any information about the current item.
 Note that all item properties are grouped by category (general, geometry, tests, etc.): switch between categories by clicking on the appropriate tab.
 Some tabs may be hidden, click on the arrow to show more tabs.

-Switch to "Operating conditions" by clicking on the top tab to define calculation conditions for this Item:
+Switch to "Design conditions" by clicking on the top tab to define design conditions for this item:

-Set temperature and pressure for internal pressure calculation (e.g. 200°C and 1.2 MPa) and, if needed, external pressure conditions (e.g., 200°C and 0.103 MPa by clicking on the "Vacuum" button).
-When external pressure calculation is not needed, leave 0 (zero) in the"External pressure" field.
+Set temperature and pressure for internal pressure calculation (e.g. 200°C and 1.2 MPa) and, if needed, external pressure conditions (e.g., 200°C and 0.1013 MPa by clicking on the "Vacuum" button).
+When external pressure calculation is not needed, leave 0 (zero) in the "External pressure" field.

-Once finished, click "Save" to begin working on the new Item.
-Main program window will be shown.
+Once finished, click "Save" to begin working on the new item.
+The main program window will be shown.

-Lets the user add one of the supported components, like cylinders, cones, heads etc. Buttons activation is contextual: elements are active only when they can be added in the model.
-Some component buttons are greyed since in the current context they can't be added: for instance, a nozzle can't be added to an empty model, since it needs a shell to be placed onto.
+From the "Components" tab we can add one of the supported components, like cylinders, cones, heads etc. Some buttons are greyed since in the current context the component can't be added: for instance, a nozzle can't be added to an empty model, since it needs a shell to be placed onto.

-Components disabled by license restrictions are shown in red.
+Components that can't be added due to license restrictions are shown in red.

 Left panels can show different information:

-A hierarchical view of the item shows validation status (green for valid component, yellow for valid with warnings, red for not validated) of each component and let the user search within all Item components; the two remaining panels display item or currently selected component properties; these properties can also be modified rapidly from here.
+A hierarchical view of the item shows validation status (green for validated component, yellow for validated with warnings, red for not validated) for each component and lets the user search within all components; the two remaining panels display the item's or currently selected component's properties; these properties can also be modified rapidly from here.

-Finally, the rightmost vertical toolbar let the user navigate the 3D model and change 3D visualization options.
+Finally, the rightmost vertical toolbar lets the user navigate the 3D model and change 3D visualization options.

 Design starts from the main component, usually a cylindrical shell.
-Select "Cylinder" from the components toolbar and its editing window will appear:
+Select "Cylinder" from the "Components" tab of the ribbon bar and its editing window will appear:

 To define a cylinder the only required values are material under "General" and length, diameter and thickness under "Geometry".

-To select a material, click on "Database" button beside the material input text box: material database of current calculation code will show up.
+To select a material, click on the "Database" button beside the material input text box: the material database of current calculation code will show up.

-Material database can be different from one calculation code to another: in this example, materials are those officially published by ASME in Section II part D for ASME VIII Division 1 use.
+Materials' database can be different from one calculation code to another: in this example, materials are those suitable for EN13445.

-» Materials highlighted in yellow are "Custom", created by user.
-A step-by-step guide to create custom materials is available at the following link:
+Materials highlighted in yellow are "Custom", created by the user.
+A step-by-step guide to create custom materials is available in this article: